Jerrold026/Wind_Turbine_Scada_Dataset/README.md

 These functions are designed to help you manipulate and analyze numerical values in your spreadsheets.
 Excel provides a wide range of math functions that cover basic arithmetic operations, statistical calculations, financial calculations, and more.

-Sum Function (SUM): Description: Adds up a range of numbers.
+●Sum Function (SUM): Description: Adds up a range of numbers.

-Count Function (COUNT): Description: Count of values that are number, generally cells that contain number.
+●Count Function (COUNT): Description: Count of values that are number, generally cells that contain number.
-Even Function (EVEN): Description: Used to round a number up to the nearest even integer.
+●Even Function (EVEN): Description: Used to round a number up to the nearest even integer.
 It is particularly useful when you want to ensure that a number is even, regardless of whether it's originally an even or odd number.

-Product Function (PRODUCT): Description: Used to calculate the product of a range of numbers.
+●Product Function (PRODUCT): Description: Used to calculate the product of a range of numbers.
 It takes multiple numeric arguments and returns their product, which is the result of multiplying all the numbers together.

-Median Function (MEDIAN): Description: Used to calculate the median of a set of numbers.
+●Median Function (MEDIAN): Description: Used to calculate the median of a set of numbers.
 The median is the middle value in a data set when the numbers are arranged in ascending or descending order.
 If there is an even number of values, the median is the average of the two middle values.

+# LOGICAL FUNCTIONS
+LOGICAL FUNCTION
+Logical functions in computing and mathematics are operations that manipulate and return true or false values based on given conditions.
+They are fundamental for decision-making and control flow in programming, allowing developers to create conditional statements, loops, and complex algorithms.

+●	And Function (AND): evaluates multiple conditions, returning true only if all are true.

+●	IsBlank Function (ISBLANK): checks if a cell or field is empty or contains no data, returning TRUE if it's blank and FALSE if it's not.

+●	If Function (IF): is used for decision-making based on conditions, returning different values.

+●	Sum Function (SUM): function calculates the sum of a range of numbers.

+●	Count If Function (COUNTIF): function counts cells meeting a specified condition.